BoBo0037/bobo-fun/README.md

-# bobo-gather
+# bobo-fun

-Bobo-gather is a project that collects interesting AI open-source projects that run on a Mac (All-In-One).
+bobo-fun is a project that collects interesting AI open-source projects that run on a Mac (All-In-One).

 All code has been tested on a MacBook Pro (M4 Max / 128GB RAM).